Stories & Videos

 When Wilke explained the restoration process and its many benefits, Rogers recognized how well it fit with her dad’s words and the stewardship of the land that was so important to both her parents.
 The design was for two oxbows with a land bridge between them.

 Creating something for the future

 Construction took place in the drought fraught summer of 2021, followed by seeding native grasses, forbs and wetland plants.
 Even before late summer rains filled the oxbows, Rogers began reaping rewards.
 For her, it was part of a healing process.
 While planning progressed she lost her husband and since 2018 her mother and a brother who had farmed the land.
 Like the restoration, she was now moving forward, creating something for the future.

 “My granddaughter visited in August, and we hadn’t had a drop of rain,” recalls Rogers.
 “We had such a fun day exploring the dry oxbow beds.
 She saw more than 50 goldfinches, and there were butterflies everywhere.
 She collected rocks and was so excited to see everything.
 She told me, ‘Oh grandma, this was the best day of my life!'”

 Fishers & Farmers Partnership for the Upper Mississippi River Basin supports collaborative, local, farmer-driven work for healthy streams, farms and fish habitat.
-For more than a decade it has provided funds, connection, and leadership development to projects in Iowa, Illinois, Minnesota, Missouri and Wisconsin, including this Minnesota project.
+For more than a decade we have provided funds to projects in Iowa, Illinois, Minnesota, Missouri and Wisconsin, as well as connection and leadership development for local teams, including this Iowa project.
 Learn about Fishers & Farmers Partnership funding and apply here.